-FINANCIAL AND STATISTICAL DATA RELATIVE TO THE CITY OF NEW ORLEANS AND THE PARISH OF ORLEANS, STATE OF LOUISIANA
+FINANCIAL AND STATISTICAL DATA RELATIVE TO THE CITY OF NEW ORLEANS

-The City of New Orleans (the "City") and the Parish of Orleans (the "Parish") have the same boundaries and are located in southeastern Louisiana, approximately 110 miles from the mouth of the Mississippi River.
+The Audubon Commission (the "Commission") is an independent agency of the City and is the successor to the Audubon Park Commission which was created by Act 191 of the Legislature of the State of Louisiana (the "State") for the year 1914, as amended.
+The Commission, the City of New Orleans (the "City") and the Parish of Orleans (the "Parish") have the same boundaries and are located in southeastern Louisiana approximately 110 miles from the mouth of the Mississippi River.
 The City occupies an area of approximately 363.5 square miles, of which approximately 199.4 square miles are land and approximately 164.1 square miles are water.
-The developed area of the City consists of approximately 75 square miles; much of the relatively large amount of undeveloped land consists of reclaimed wetlands.
+The developed area of the City consists of approximately 75 square miles.